-Marketing Budget for Montgomery County Commuter Services and Ride On for FY 2005 is not finalized as of this printing, but will be comparable to earlier budgets in the range of \$280,000:
+Marketing Budget for Montgomery County Commuter Services and Ride On for FY 2006 is in the range of \$280,000.

 Montgomery County (MC) has a very large business base.
 It also has a large residential base.
 There are 257,000 commuters who live and work in MC, 203,000 who travel into the County from other jurisdictions, and 182,000 who leave the county for other destinations.
-The preferred regions for marketing activities within Montgomery County are Silver Spring, Friendship Heights, Wheaton, Bethesda, and North Bethesda.
+Marketing activities within Montgomery County are focused on Silver Spring, Friendship Heights, Wheaton, Bethesda, North Bethesda, and Germantown.